Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/07-page.md

 <div class="divider-heading"></div>

-The `placeholder` attribute can be used to place grey text in a text field.
-This text will disappear when the user focuses the element by clicking in it.
+The `placeholder` attribute places grey text in a text field.
+This text disappears when the user focuses on the element when clicking in it.

-This text can be used to offer hints about the _type of text that is expected_ or to _encourage the user to type in the field_.
+This text offer hints about the _type of text that is expected_ or to _encourage the user to type in the field_.

 <div class="code-heading">
   <span class="html">HTML</span>
 </div>

 ```html
 <p>
   Net ID: